-Ratification of Deloitte & Touche LLP as Independent Registered Public Accounting Firm for Fiscal 2023
+Ratification of Deloitte & Touche LLP as Independent Registered Public Accounting Firm for Fiscal 2024

-The Audit Committee selected Deloitte & Touche LLP ("Deloitte") as our independent registered public accounting firm for the fiscal year ending December 30, 2023 ("Fiscal 2023").
-The services provided to our Company and our shareholders by Deloitte for fiscal years 2022 and 2021 are described below under the caption "Independent Registered Public Accounting Firm - Disclosure of Fees."
+The Audit Committee selected Deloitte & Touche LLP ("Deloitte") as our independent registered public accounting firm for the fiscal year ending December 28, 2024 ("Fiscal 2024").
+The services provided to our Company and our shareholders by Deloitte for fiscal years 2023 and 2022 are described below under the caption "Independent Registered Public Accounting Firm - Disclosure of Fees."

 We are asking our shareholders to ratify the selection of Deloitte as our independent registered public accounting firm.
 Although ratification is not legally required, the Board is submitting the selection of Deloitte to our shareholders for ratification as a matter of good corporate governance.
 Representatives of Deloitte are expected to be present at our Annual Meeting to respond to appropriate questions and to make such statements as they may desire.
-The affirmative vote of the holders of a majority of the shares represented in person or by proxy and entitled to vote on this item will be required for ratification.
+The affirmative vote of the holders of a majority of the shares voted on this item will be required for ratification.
 Broker non-votes and abstentions will not be treated as votes cast on this proposal.
 Unless otherwise instructed by you, brokers, banks and other street name holders will have the discretionary authority to vote your shares on this matter.